riyaaaa19/Bajaj-Vaani/README.md

 ## 🚀 Overview

-Bajaj Vaani is an intelligent backend system that simplifies insurance policy understanding using LLM-powered reasoning, semantic clause matching, PDF parsing, and secure access.
+Bajaj Vaani is an intelligent backend system that simplifies insurance policy understanding using LLM-powered reasoning, semantic clause matching, PDF/docx/email parsing, and secure access.
 Built for HackRx 6.0 by Team Avalanche.

 ---